 Easy Cinnamon Cassava Flour Pancakes

 Fall is in the air, and that means my local grocery store has placed the bins of cinnamon-orange pinecone wreaths out front for our olfactory enjoyment.
 I don’t know what kind of psychology they are pulling, but it’s working, because I want cinnamon everything.
-(I’m not a huge fan of pumpkin spice *ducks and runs*).

 This past weekend, I made really easy cinnamon pancakes with cassava flour.
 They were light, fluffy, delicious, and they didn’t burn–everything you could hope for in a pancake.

 The following section contains Amazon affiliate links.
 Please read my Amazon Associate Disclosure on this page for more information.

 These pancakes require a good brand of cassava flour.
 You can read about cassava flour and how it compares to the other lectin free Plant Paradox flours in this post series.
 My favorite brand I personally use–and the one I recommend for every recipe–has the best consistency and texture of any cassava flour I’ve tried, plus you can order it through Amazon Prime.